MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.23.0 =
+29.08.2023: Removed hiding of captions on mobile devices (JS).
+Changed CSS for Swiper special thumbnails.
-Added translation for back-end and changed echo () and escaping html according WordPress Plugin-Guidelines.
+21.08.2023: Added translation for back-end and changed echo() and escaping html according WordPress Plugin-Guidelines.

 = 0.22.0 =
 09.08.2023: Test with WordPress 6.3.
 But not a compplete 100% test.
 Currently not possible.